 - Dosage is unclear.
 Valerian seems to be most effective after you take it regularly for two or more weeks.
 Because dosages varied in studies involving valerian and some studies weren't rigorous, it's not clear what dose is most effective or for how long you should take a particular dose.

-- Possible side effects exist.
+- Side effects may occur.
 Although valerian is thought to be fairly safe, side effects such as headache, dizziness, stomach problems or sleeplessness may occur.
 Valerian may not be safe if you're pregnant or breast-feeding.
 And it has not been evaluated to determine if it's safe for children under 3 years old.
 If you have liver disease, avoid taking valerian.
 And because valerian can make you drowsy, avoid driving or operating dangerous machinery after taking it.

 See more Expert Answers

-- Valerian.
-National Institutes of Health Office of Dietary Supplements. http://ods.od.nih.gov/factsheets/Valerian-HealthProfessional/.
-Accessed Feb.
-24, 2015.
+- Valerian: Fact sheet for health professionals.
+National Institutes of Health Office of Dietary Supplements. https://ods.od.nih.gov/factsheets/Valerian-HealthProfessional/.
+Accessed Dec.
+28, 2017.

 - Using dietary supplements wisely.
-National Center for Complementary and Integrative Medicine. http://nccih.nih.gov/health/supplements/wiseuse.htm.
-Accessed March 6, 2015.
+National Center for Complementary and Integrative Health. https://nccih.nih.gov/health/supplements/wiseuse.htm.
+Accessed Dec.
+28, 2017.

 - Leach MJ, et al. Herbal medicine for insomnia: A systematic review and meta-analysis.
 Sleep Medicine Reviews.
 2015;24:1.

 - Sateia MJ, et al. Clinical practice guideline for the pharmacologic treatment of chronic insomnia in adults: An American Academy of Sleep Medicine Clinical Practice Guideline.
 Journal of Clinical Sleep Medicine.
 2017;13:307.